by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 (germ-wise).

-As you can see in the photo above, you can see just how crispy the chicken was after dehydrating!
+In the photo above, you can see just how crispy the chicken was after dehydrating!
 I then purposely draped a slice of the rehydrated chicken around my finger so you could see that it was indeed moist again.

-Cooked chicken breast can be rehydrated after it has been dehydrated.
+Cooked chicken breast can be safely rehydrated after it has been dehydrated.
 Rehydrating chicken breast is a quick and easy way to add moist, flavorful chicken to your dishes.

-To rehydrate chicken breast, simply soak it in water for about 30 minutes.
+To rehydrate chicken breast, soak it in water for about 30 minutes.
 Then, use the chicken as you would normally use it.
 The rehydration process will add moisture and flavor to the chicken, making it more tender and juicy.
-So, if you're looking for a quick and easy way to add flavor to your dishes, you must rehydrate the chicken breast in stock.
+So, if you're looking for a quick and easy way to add flavor to your dishes, you should rehydrate the chicken breast in stock.

 "I do a lot of dehydrating for long hiking trips and have found that the canned chicken (that looks like canned tuna) in the supermarket (yes sounds gross) is the only chicken I've been able to dehydrate that re-hydrates exactly like it was prior.
 Taste and texture on rehydration is perfect for chicken, just remember to buy the low-fat canned chicken."